I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 For objects that are irregular shapes or are otherwise awkward to wrap I like using gift bags.
 Plain brown lunch bags work well for smaller items.
 You can simply punch two holes side by side in the top of the bag using a standard hole punch and tie the bag shut using ribbon or twine.
 It’s also a simple way to attach the tag!
 Easy and

 I’ve been trying to find ways to make the holidays more environmentally friendly at our house.
-Reusable cotton drawstring gift bags are an easy way to cut down on waste.
+For example, these reusable cotton drawstring gift bags are an easy way to cut down on waste.
 These ones are from one of my new favourite stores Pi’lo.
 They

 One last tip… when your gifts are all wrapped why not store them in a pretty basket or find another way of displaying them as part of your decor?
 They’ll be doing double duty until it’s time to unwrap!